WHY INVESTORS FAIL IN SHARE MARKET

 Greedy:

-What makes peoples greed?
+What makes people greedy?

 This emotion always tends to happen at the time of market correction or stock correction.